Kings-World/sapphire-plugins/packages/cron/README.md

 One last thing that comes with the plugin is logging helper functions that can be used within your cron tasks.

 The methods are there to help when logging things to the console using Sapphire's logger.
 They simply prefix `CronTask[$name]` to the start of your messages.
-I is something I find useful when using them in my projects.
+It is something I find useful when using them in my projects.

 These methods are small helpers towards Sapphire's logger that prefixes logs with `CronTask[$name]`.
 The helpers are optional, however, I find them useful when using them in my projects.